GoodDisplay/.github/profile/README.md

 #  🙌 Contribute and make our community a better place!!!
 We encourage you help other people in this community and best leave your footprints here on Github.<br/>

-These favors can be small or big, but most importantly, you do it with GOODWILL, which goes right to Good Display's Motto and our company value!<br/>
+These favors can be small or big, but most importantly, you do it with GOODWILL, which goes right to Good Display's Motto and our company's shared value!<br/>

-They shall be valued and be prized accordingly!<br/>
+They shall be valued and be prized for accordingly!<br/>

 SO, DO LET US KNOW SHOULD YOU DO SOMEBODY'S FAVOR during his/her/their use of Good Display's products!!!